-Before joining MIT Alan was the head of U.S. public policy for Google.
-Alan opened Google's Washington DC office in 2005.
+Until 2012, Alan was the Director of Public Policy for Google in the Americas.
+He opened Google's Washington, D.C. office in 2005, and led the company's public policy and government relations efforts in North and South America.
 He has written and spoken widely on Internet policy issues including privacy, free speech, encryption, network neutrality, and copyright online.

 - State of the Net Conference 2009 January 14, 2009

 - State of the Net Conference 2005 February 9, 2005

 - Digital Rights Management Tools: Whose Rights Are Being Managed?
 April 3, 2003

 Biography last updated June 19, 2013